 Speaking of that double bed, the adjoining Suites that allow this are 1A + 2A, or 1F + 2F.
 But get in fast: with only six Suites to begin with, these choice picks are quickly snapped up.

-Point Hacks review: Singapore Airlines Airbus A380 Suites (Singapore – Sydney)
+Point Hacks experience: Flying Singapore Airlines Suites on the Airbus A380

-- Where it flies: Sydney, Melbourne, Brisbane and Perth to Dubai.
-Also, Sydney to Christchurch and Melbourne to Singapore.
+• Where it flies: Sydney, Melbourne, Brisbane and Perth to Dubai.
+Also, Sydney to Christchurch (year-round) and Melbourne to Singapore (until 30 March 2025).

-- Popular ways to book using points: Qantas Frequent Flyer and Emirates Skywards.
+• Popular ways to book using points: Qantas Frequent Flyer, Emirates Skywards and Air Canada Aeroplan.

 Emirates offers First Class on all but a handful of its international flights.
-This fortunately finds First Class on every single Emirates service into and out of Australia.
-With Emirates, passengers can dart across the Tasman, venture to Asia or jet to Dubai and beyond at the pointiest of pointy ends.
+This fortunately finds First Class on almost every Emirates service into and out of Australia.
+(Sorry, Adelaide, but you miss out!)
+With Emirates, passengers can dart across the Tasman, venture to Asia (until Melbourne-Singapore flights cease) or jet to Dubai and beyond at the pointiest of pointy ends.

-So what makes it stand out?
+So what makes it stand above the pack?
 Well, it begins with closing privacy doors.
-At the time of writing, Emirates is the only carrier other than Singapore Airlines to feature them in First Class on Australian routes.
-You won’t find them in the First Class cabins of Qantas, Qatar Airways, American Airlines, British Airways or Air China – cementing Emirates’ higher rank.
+Other than Singapore Airlines, at the time of writing, Emirates is the only carrier to feature them in First Class on Australian routes.
+You won’t find them in the First Class cabins of Qantas, Qatar Airways, American Airlines, British Airways or Japan Airlines – cementing Emirates’ higher rank.

 Emirates’ First Class suites also sport a variety of small but thoughtful touches.
 Want to check your hair or touch up your make-up?
 Just pop the mirror open and it lights up.
 Want to read without that typically strong white ‘plane downlight’?
 Switch the lamp on instead.
 Did a great idea just come to mind?
 You’ll find a writing kit in the drawer.